-- 2. The "cover sheet" must be completed accordingly and signed by the pupil indicating an appeal has been lodged and the reason for the appeal. - 3.
+- 2. The "cover sheet" must be completed accordingly and signed by the student indicating an appeal has been lodged and the reason for the appeal. - 3.
 The teacher must then meet with the Curriculum Leader/or Teacher in charge of the course within 2 school days of receiving the appeal to make a judgement. - 4.
-The Curriculum Leader or Teacher in Charge informs the pupil of the outcome of the appeal.
-If the pupil accepts the outcome the "cover sheet" is appropriately changed and signed by the pupil.
-Otherwise the pupil and/or an advocate (e.g. parent) contacts Principal's Nominee within five school days. - 5.
-Principal's Nominee, Curriculum Leader, pupil and advocate meet to discuss the appeal.

-- 6. After the meeting where all parties have had the opportunity to speak, the Principal's Nominee and a suitable co-opted person will make the final judgement. - 7.
-Families and pupil will be informed of the outcome.
+The Curriculum Leader or Teacher in Charge informs the student of the outcome of the appeal.
+If the student accepts the outcome the "cover sheet" is appropriately changed and signed by the student.
+Otherwise the student and/or an advocate (e.g. parent) contacts Principal's Nominee within five school days. - 5.
+Principal's Nominee, Curriculum Leader, student and advocate meet to discuss the appeal. - 6.
+After the meeting where all parties have had the opportunity to speak, the Principal's Nominee and a suitable co-opted person will make the final judgement. - 7.
+Families and student will be informed of the outcome.